Hydra-Chain/hydragon-core-contracts/README.md

 #### HydraChain:

-Contract for committing epochs and keeping validators data, handling validators access
+Contract for committing epochs and keeping validators' data, handling validators' access

-- Access control: Used for whitelisting addresses (whitelisted addresses can register) this feature can also be disabled so anyone could register and set a node
+- Access control: Used for whitelisting addresses (whitelisted addresses can register) this feature can also be disabled so anyone can register and set a node
-- Dao Incentive: Distributes rewards that are kept for DAOs in the network, later that rewards are sent to the vault and could be send to specific contract if the governance agrees that is it helping the network!
+- Dao Incentive: Distributes rewards that are kept for DAOs in the network, later those rewards are sent to the vault and could be sent to a specific contract if the governance agrees that is it helping the network!
-- Inspector: Handles validator bans, initiating a ban after certain inactivity of blocks and permanent ban applying penally and giving reward (if non-governance wallet) ban the user!
+- Inspector: Handles validator bans, initiating a ban after certain inactivity of blocks and permanent ban applying penalty and giving reward (if non-governance wallet) ban the user!
 - Validator Manager: Handles validator information like status, keeping registered information and more.
-- Validators Data: Keep a real-time data for validator voting power.
+- Validators Data: Keep real-time data for validator voting power.

+#### HydraStaking:

+Contracts that keep the validator’s stake and distribute rewards

+- Staking - handles the base stake functions
+- Delegated Staking - synch information on delegate from Hydra Delegation contract
+- Liquid Staking - handles actions within the Lydra token, including minting, burning, calculating liquidity Debts and more.
+- Penalizeable Staking - handle penalizing validators on a ban, and withdrawing banned funds
+- StateSyncStaking - This contract is used to emit a specific event when staked balance changes
+- Vested Staking - Handle vested staked positions

 #### HydraDelegation: